Acer palmatum Kenbu

 1 in stock

-Acer palmatum Kenbu is a very rare dwarf Japanese Maple with an upright form that resembles black bamboo.
-The thin green leaves are deeply cut nearly back to the base.
-Light green leaves with dark bark make this cultivar very unique.
+Acer palmatum Kenbu is a very rare dwarf maple that has skinny green leaves in the spring.
+The bark is a dark reddish color which provides a beautiful contrast to the light green leaves and makes this cultivar very unique.
+Additionally, when most maples with pink-red spring growth turn green in the summer – Kenbu is the opposite.
+The leaves start out green and then turn red in the summer.
 The first one I saw was in 2017 and I was hooked – it was stunning.
 I began my quest to grow Kenbu and share it with other maple-lovers.

 A moderate growing maple – Kenbu may add 5″ of new growth per year with good growing conditions.
 Remember a Japanese Maple need good drainage.
 The most important aspect of planting your maple is the right location with good drainage.
 Planting in a hole in clay soil can be a killer.
 To learn about handling clay soil – please see Planting Japanese Maples.
 Additionally, ongoing care of your maples is important to maximize their long lasting beauty.
 I recommend reading Care and Maintenance of Japanese Maples and Pruning Japanese Maples to understand how and when trimming your maple should occur.
 The more you know, the more you will appreciate these amazing and adaptable landscape trees.

-Limited availability: 1 gallon size will be available April/May 2020.
+Limited availability: I have a small inventory of 2 and 3 gallon size Kenbu maples.
+One gallon size will be available April/May 2020.
 Liners received from Buchholz Nursery.

-Photos of Kenbu’s thin green leaves and dark bark in spring.
-Second photo September with the beginning of fall color.
+First photo shows the thin green leaves and dark bark in spring.
+Second photo was taken in September with the beginning of fall color.
 Both of these photos were taken here at the nursery.

 1 gallon, 2 gallon, 3 gallon